 What should I do about their droppings (guano)?

 If the guano is located where there is no human activity, the best thing to do may be to leave it alone.
 Fresh and scattered guano can be cleaned up by simply using your broom or hose, but removal of large accumulations of guano requires that precautions be taken.
-To protect yourself from being exposed to fungal spores, the guano should be sprayed with a bleach mixture (9 parts water to 1 part bleach) to minimize dust and you should use a respirator over your nose and mouth.
+To protect yourself from being exposed to Histoplasma fungal spores, the guano should be sprayed with water to minimize dust and you should use a respirator over your nose and mouth.
 Simply shovel the guano into plastic bags and double bag before removing.
 If you have significant accumulation of guano (> 2 in high) may want to contact your local health department and/or hire a professional company that specializes in the removal of hazardous waste.
-[Before starting a job or activity where there’s a possibility of being exposed to Histoplasma, you may wish to consult the document Histoplasmosis: Protecting Workers at Risk.
+Persons with known impaired immune systems are at greater risk for disease if exposed to Histoplasma and therefore also should consider getting an outside expert to clean up any areas.
+[Before starting a job or activity where there’s a possibility of being exposed to Histoplasma, you may wish to consult the document Histoplasmosis: Protecting Workers at Risk.]

 Can I put a bat house up for my colony?